Man Accused Of Throwing 5-Year-Old Over Mall Of America Balcony Was ‘Looking For Someone To Kill’

 Police are charging Emmanuel Aranda, 24, of Minneapolis, with attempted premeditated first-degree murder, a criminal complaint showed.

-The incident occurred on Friday when Aranda grabbed the boy, who was standing next to his mother, and threw him off of a third-floor balcony in the mall, according to official records filed Monday.
+The incident occurred on Friday.
+Aranda allegedly grabbed the boy — who was standing next to his mother — and threw him from a third-floor balcony in the mall, according to official records filed Monday.

 Authorities reported that Aranda had attempted to run away after throwing the boy, but was apprehended and was taken to the Hennepin County Jail.
 Authorities were able to identify Aranda through witness testimony and security footage of the attack.

-The boy, who is only known as Landen, suffered massive head trauma and broken arms and legs, and is fighting for his life in a Minneapolis hospital after falling almost 40 feet.
+The boy, who is only known as Landen, suffered massive head trauma in addition to broken arms and legs.
+The boy is fighting for his life in a Minneapolis hospital after falling almost 40 feet.

-A GoFundMe page started by a family friend reported that the boys condition had changed “very little.”
+A GoFundMe page started by a family friend reported that the boy’s condition had changed “very little.”

 Aranda is expected to make a court appearance on Tuesday afternoon.
 Prosecutors, who will reportedly seek bail of $2 million, are also looking at a longer sentence for Aranda because of the “particular cruelty” of the crime, WCCO reported.